-- Section A applies to the offences in relations with the Public Administration provided for in Articles 24 and 25 of the Decree and the Offence against the administration of justice of incitement to withhold evidence or to bear false testimony before the Judicial Authorities indicated in Article 25-decies of the Decree. - Section B applies to the offences set out in Article 25-ter of the Decree, i.e. corporate crime. - Section C applies to cybercrimes pursuant to Article 24-bis of the Decree. - Section D applies to offences related to organised crime pursuant to Article 24-ter of the Decree, terrorism or subversion of the democratic order as set out in Article 24-ter of the Decree and the transnational crimes indicated in Law 146 of 16 March 2006. - Section E applies to the offences against industry and commerce industry and commerce (Article 25-bis.1 of the Decree) and copyright infringement pursuant to Article 25-novies of the Decree. - Section F applies to the offences under Article 25-septies of the Decree, i.e. manslaughter and serious or very serious negligent personal injury in violation of workplace health and safety regulations. - Section G applies to the handling of stolen goods, money laundering or the use of money, goods or benefits of illegal origin, as well as self-laundering pursuant to Article 25-octies of the Decree. - Section H applies to a number of circumstances that could in theory arise with regard to the environmental offences provided for in Article 25-undecies of the Decree. - Section I applies to offences associated with employing third-country nationals illegally in Italy, as set out in Article 25-duodecies of the Decree and crimes against individuals under Article 25-quinquies of the Decree. - Section J applies to the tax offences indicated in Article 25-quinquiesdecies of the Decree. - Section K applies to smuggling and excise tax evasion as set out in Article 25-sexies decies of the Decree. - Section L Offences relating to non-cash payment instruments and fraudulent transfer of valuables (Article 25-octies.1 of Legislative Decree 231/2001);
+- Section A applies to the offences in relations with the Public Administration provided for in Articles 24 and 25 of the Decree and the Offence against the administration of justice of incitement to withhold evidence or to bear false testimony before the Judicial Authorities indicated in Article 25-decies of the Decree. - Section B applies to the offences set out in Article 25-ter of the Decree, i.e. corporate crime. - Section C applies to cybercrimes pursuant to Article 24-bis of the Decree. - Section D applies to offences related to organised crime pursuant to Article 24-ter of the Decree, terrorism or subversion of the democratic order as set out in Article 24-ter of the Decree and the transnational crimes indicated in Law 146 of 16 March 2006. - Section E applies to the offences related to counterfeiting coins, banknotes, revenue stamps and means of identification (Article 25-bis of the Decree), crimes against industry and commerce (Article 25-bis.1 of the Decree) and copyright infringement pursuant to Article 25-novies of the Decree. - Section F applies to the offences under Article 25-septies of the Decree, i.e. manslaughter and serious or very serious negligent personal injury in violation of workplace health and safety regulations. - Section G applies to the handling of stolen goods, money laundering or the use of money, goods or benefits of illegal origin, as well as self-laundering pursuant to Article 25-octies of the Decree.

+- Section H applies to a number of circumstances that could in theory arise with regard to the environmental offences provided for in Article 25-undecies of the Decree. - Section I applies to offences associated with employing third-country nationals illegally in Italy, as set out in Article 25-duodecies of the Decree and crimes against individuals under Article 25-quinquies of the Decree. - Section J applies to the tax offences indicated in Article 25-quinquiesdecies of the Decree. - Section K applies to smuggling and excise tax evasion as set out in Article 25-sexies decies of the Decree. - Section L Offences relating to non-cash payment instruments and fraudulent transfer of valuables (Article 25-octies.1 of Legislative Decree 231/2001). - Section M concerns crimes against cultural heritage as per articles 25-septiesdecies and 25-duodevicies of the Decree.

-Even if it cannot be entirely ruled out a priori, the risk of committing certain other types of offence referred to in Legislative Decree no. 231/2001 (such as female genital mutilation practices indicated in Article 25-quarter.1) is considered remote, and is likely to be covered by the principles and rules set out in the Code of Ethics, the Anti-Corruption Code and other Internal Regulatory Instruments, which contain equally binding rules for all Obligated Persons, obviously without prejudice to the duty to strictly comply with all applicable laws and regulations.
+Even if it cannot be entirely ruled out a priori, the risk of committing certain other types of offence referred to in Legislative Decree no. 231/2001 (such as female genital mutilation practices indicated in Article 25-quarter.1) is considered remote, and is likely to be covered by the principles and rules set out in the Code of Ethics, the Anti-Corruption System and other Internal Regulatory Instruments, which contain equally binding rules for all Obligated Persons, obviously without prejudice to the duty to strictly comply with all applicable laws and regulations.